 Mr. Miscimarra received his Juris Doctor from the University of Pennsylvania Law School; a Master’s in Business Administration from the University of Pennsylvania’s Wharton Business School; and a Bachelor of Arts degree, summa cum laude, from Duquesne University.

 Raechel L. Adams is currently Acting Assistant General Counsel for the Office of General Counsel (OGC) of the United States Equal Employment Opportunity Commission.
-Ms. Adams previous served as a Supervisory Trial Attorney in the New York District Office (EEOC), where she has worked in the Legal Unit since 1999.
+Ms. Adams previous served as a Supervisory Trial Attorney in the New York District Office (EEOC), where she worked in the Legal Unit from 1999 until December 2019.
 After working as a Trial Attorney in the New York District legal unit for twelve years, Ms. Adams was appointed to serve as Acting Supervisory Trial Attorney in 2010, Supervisory Trial Attorney in 2012, and Acting Regional Attorney in 2015.
-In October 2017, Ms. Adams also joined EEOC’s Litigation Management Services, where she assists the Office of General Counsel (OGC) in field coordination matters.
+In October 2017, Ms. Adams also joined EEOC’s Litigation Management Services, where she assists the Office of General Counsel in field coordination matters.
 In November 2020, Ms. Adams left the New York legal unit and began working full time for Litigation Management Services.
 In this capacity, she is responsible for implementing and improving OGC information systems and guidance materials for the field.
-Raechel works with EEOC litigators nationwide to facilitate sharing of internal work product, litigation best practices, and institutional knowledge.
+Ms. Adams works with EEOC litigators nationwide to facilitate sharing of internal work product, litigation best practices, and institutional knowledge.